LANNDS18/Kiwi_Review/README.md

 ## Dependency
 .Net6.0.1 SDK, Entityframework6.0 (Bad compatibility with arm64 architecture if using arm64 .Net6 SDK)

 Install all dependencies with NuGet.

 ## RUN

+Build in project file

-`dotnet build` to build the project first
+`dotnet build`

-`dotnet run` to simply run the project
+Simply run the project

+`dotnet run`

 A visual api interface in https://localhost:****/swagger/index.html